Nathan R. Kitchen

 He sat back, arms folded and said, “Ah, I see—that’s it.
 You’re in it just for familial reasons.”

-I was amazed at his ignorance, how he wanted to dismiss the sacred depth and breadth of my beliefs and experiences built over a lifetime in the church in such a manner.
+I was amazed at his disrespectful assessment, how he wanted to dismiss the sacred depth and breadth of my beliefs and experiences built over a lifetime in the church in such a manner.

 He chuckled and then said he could not see that I held any respect for the gospel or had a testimony because I was choosing to marry a man, contrary to the teachings of modern-day prophets.
 I told him that was an unfair judgement.